This equipment is available for use within the Library only.

 Our print journals are shelved on the third floor, arranged alphabetically on the shelf by title.
 Large size periodicals, such as newspapers, are located in the hanging folders at the end of the alphabetical ranges.
 Back files of a few bound journals are located in the third floor Granary Reading Room.

 Additionally, many of our journal titles are available in microform.
 Periodicals and journals in miroform are organized in microfilm and microfiche cabinets located on Level 3 are in order by the title of the journal or newspaper.
 Microform requires specific equipment; the Sawyer Library has two digital microform readers for reviewing articles.
 Both digital microform readers are attached to printers.
-A computer is also attached to the microform reader/printer to enhance the microform image and store the image file to a USB drive or burn it to a CD-ROM to take with you.

 To find out what periodicals Sawyer Library owns, what format each is in, and where it is located, you may search the online catalog.
 Additionally, one may search for electronic journal titles using the "eJournal Locator," " or articles in "Databases by Subject" or the "A-Z List of Databases."